Girgensons’ late goal lifts Sabres over Sharks 4-3

 SAN JOSE, Calif.
+(AP) — The Buffalo Sabres are off to a start nobody saw coming.

-(AP) — Zemgus Girgensons scored with 7:45 left and the Buffalo Sabres continued their surprising start with a 4-3 victory over the San Jose Sharks on Saturday night.
+Zemgus Girgensons scored with 7:45 left and the Sabres continued their season-opening hot streak with a 4-3 victory over the San Jose Sharks on Saturday night.

 Marcus Johansson had a goal and an assist for Buffalo (7-1-1), which is coming off its sixth straight losing season.